 Skip Capital founder, Kim Jackson said

 Elicia McDonald, AirTree Partner, said AirTree was proud to be backing Reejig in solving some of the biggest problems currently being faced by workforces,

-Launched in 2019 by founders Siobhan Savage, Mike Reed and Dr Shujia Zhang, the Reejig platform is tackling some of the biggest HR challenges around hiring, retaining and reskilling staff – with a vision of driving zero wasted potential in people and businesses.
-The platform uses AI to provide organisations with complete visibility of the skills within their workforce and the marketplace by aggregating data from existing enterprise HR systems (ATS, HR and LMS) and publicly available sources.
-It enables organisations to make data-driven decisions about how they build resilient and market-leading workforces, from connecting them with top talent to creating meaningful career pathways, managing retention and creating workforce agility.
+Launched in 2019 by founders Siobhan Savage, Mike Reed, and Dr. Shujia Zhang, the Reejig platform is tackling some of the biggest HR challenges around hiring, retaining, and reskilling staff – with a vision of driving zero wasted potential in people and businesses.
+The platform uses AI to provide organizations with complete visibility of the skills within their workforce and the marketplace by aggregating data from existing enterprise HR systems (ATS, HR, and LMS) and publicly available sources.
+It enables organizations to make data-driven decisions about how they build resilient and market-leading workforces, from connecting them with top talent to creating meaningful career pathways, managing retention, and creating workforce agility.

-Reejig works with many of Australia and New Zealand’s largest and most complex organisations including Woolworths, KPMG, Transport for NSW, John Holland, MYOB and UTS – and is currently broadening its client base in the U.S. and other global markets.
+Reejig works with many of Australia and New Zealand’s largest and most complex organizations including Woolworths, KPMG, Transport for NSW, John Holland, MYOB, and UTS – and is currently broadening its client base in the U.S. and other global markets.